 Some games came back from the grave, literally.
 Red Dead Online’s Undead Missions update gave players a reason to saddle up again, mixing eerie questlines with proper rewards.
 It’s the most life that game has shown in years, and it proves Rockstar can still deliver when they actually care to update something.

 Battlefield 2042 had its moment too.
 After clawing its way out of disaster with several great patches, it slowly drifted back into mediocrity.
 The latest updates remind us that a live-service revival can vanish just as fast as it appears.
 You can fix a UI, but you can’t patch excitement.
+Also See how ARC Raiders raises the bar for modern live service games in our full breakdown: Why ARC Raiders Is Good.

 As live-service games matured, so did the tech that runs them, for better and worse.
 Battlefield 6’s Javelin Anti-Cheat system became the year’s biggest debate.
 It promised stronger protection but raised red flags about player privacy and constant monitoring.
 Players want fair play, not spyware, and this tug-of-war defines the next phase of online gaming.